zepedrob16/lbaw1742/artefacts/artefact-9/artefact-9.md

 BEGIN TRANSACTION;
 SET TRANSACTION ISOLATION LEVEL REPEATABLE READ

---Onyl one of these inserts will happen
+--Only one of these inserts will happen

 --Insert Post
 INSERT into "post" (author, title, time_stamp, upvotes, downvotes, balance)